ammard3v/Exclusive-BCA-Notes-Pokhara-University-/README.md

 Exclusive BCA Notes Pokhara University ✅
 All notes will be provided here.
 Each result Published Day onward Notes will be provided.(atleast i can halt 🤣)

+Syllabus is chnaged so uploading notes is useless.